bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Breezy and Mostly Clear
+- Breezy and Partly Cloudy
-- 36% humidity
+- 35% humidity
 - 18 mph wind
-- 14% cloud cover
+- 40% cloud cover
 - 44 AQI 🟩
 - 0.03 inches of rain expected in the next 48 hours